gunturaf/sukab-property/README.md

 ### On Windows

 1. Make sure you have Go toolchain installed.
-2. Run `go build -o server-app.exe .`, a executable named `server-app.exe` will be created.
+2. Run `go build -o server-app.exe .`, an executable named `server-app.exe` will be created.
 3. Run PostgreSQL server, a minimum version of 14 is required.
 4. Create (or use existing) database, then import table schema for the database in the directory `db_schema`.
 5. Set env vars on the terminal, refer to the one on Linux above.